Alex Marshall (footballer)

-Alexander Andre Marshall (born 24 February 1998) is a Jamaican professional footballer who plays as a winger.
+Alexander Andre Marshall (born 24 February 1998) is a Jamaican professional footballer who plays for Mount Pleasant as a winger.

 Club career

 Early career

 Born in Kingston, Marshall attended St. George's College.

 Cavalier

 Marshall made his senior debut for Cavalier in the 2014–15 season, but did not make another senior appearance until after the club was relegated from the National Premier League in the 2015–16 season.
 In 2015 he trained with American club Philadelphia Union.
 In the KSAFA Super League, Marshall scored three goals in league play and in May 2017 he scored in the KSAFA Super League final, a 2–1 win over Santos, earning Cavalier promotion back to the National Premier League.

 In the 2017–18 season, Marshall made 30 league appearances, scoring seven goals.
 In October 2018 he was linked with a transfer to a number of English Premier League clubs, including Leicester City, Aston Villa, Tottenham Hotspur, Liverpool and West Ham United.

 The following season, Marshall made 34 appearances, scoring eleven goals.
 In February 2019, he spent a month on trial with Greek Super League side Aris Thessaloniki.
 In the 2019–20 season, he made ten appearances and scored three goals before departing Cavalier mid-season.